KrailOrg/krail/README.md

 * Guice 3.0,
 * Shiro 1.2.1,
 * Apache Commons Configuration
-* Quartz Scheduler (as an optional library)

-It also provides:

-* Vaadin Server Push (with option to disable it)
-* Extensive I18N support
-* User options

 Krail is usable, though there are still some bugs and further developments needed.
 Vaadin push is now supported.